flamestro/compose-as-code/README.md

 3. `Service || Network`: These are services/networks in your resulting docker file.
 They live in the scope of a composition.

 _Note: **1.** Volumes are missing **2.** Networks still need a lot of implementation for their interfaces **3.** Services also have open areas in their interfaces_

-# Create Project

-To create a minimal project with some example code you can use:

-`npx create-composition@latest my-app`

 # Vision